-- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded) - Part C (to be filled in directly online) containing additional project data, including mandatory indicators - mandatory annexes and supporting documents (templates available to be downloaded from the Portal Submission System, completed, assembled and reuploaded): - detailed budget table (template available in the Portal Submission System - to be re-uploaded filled out in the format xlsx) - CVs (standard) of core project team (or, where the key personnel is not yet known, a job profile description) - activity report of last year of the coordinator (unless it is a public body) - list of previous projects (key projects for the last 4 years) (template available in Part B) - for participants with activities involving children: their child protection policy covering the four areas described in the Keeping Children Safe Child Safeguarding Standards
+- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded) - Part C contains additional project data and the project's contribution to EU programme key performance indicators (to be filled in directly online) - mandatory annexes and supporting documents (some templates are available to be downloaded from the Portal Submission System, completed, assembled and re-uploaded): - detailed budget table (template available in the Portal Submission System - to be re-uploaded filled out in the format xlsx); - CVs (standard) of core project team (or, where the key personnel is not yet known, a job profile description) - activity report of last year of the coordinator (unless it is a public body) - list of previous projects (key projects for the last 4 years) (template available in Part B) - for participants with activities involving children: their child protection policy covering the four areas described in the Keeping Children Safe Child Safeguarding Standards.
+It should be clearly indicated in the application which partner(s) will work directly with children/minors.